vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 for `Constellation`.

 Each `Pipeline` has an event loop and a layout thread.
-Multiple `Pipeline`s may share the same event loop (script thread) if their document shares the same host, so as to enable them to become same-origin via `document.domain`, but in all cases each `Pipeline` has its own layout thread, responsible for rendering the page.
+Multiple `Pipeline`s may share the same event loop (`ScriptThread`) if their document shares the same host, so as to enable them to become same-origin via `document.domain` (though there is ongoing discussion on whether this is the desired behaviour in [#21206](https://github.com/servo/servo/issues/21206)), but in all cases each `Pipeline` has its own layout thread, responsible for rendering the page.

 #### Spawning a Pipeline